-If you are a heavy drinker or drank alcohol for a long period of time, there are more questions to be answered than “How long will it take me to detox from alcohol?”
+“How long will it take me to detox from alcohol?”
 A lot of different factors determine the answer to this question.
 For instance, much depends on your physical condition when you try to detox from alcohol.
 Many individuals who drink alcohol do not eat healthy meals or barely eat at all.
-They usually suffer from vitamin deficiencies and have a poor immune system.
+They usually suffer from vitamin deficiencies and have a weak immune system.
 Therefore, detoxification will be harder on their bodies than it might be for others.

 If you are entering a rehab facility for alcohol addiction, the first thing you must do is rid your body of all of the toxins from the alcohol you have been consuming.
 The detoxification process is the first one you will go through in your treatment program.
-You won’t be able to focus on your recovery until all of the alcohol has been removed from your system and you are no longer craving the substance.
+You won’t be able to focus on your recovery until all of the alcohol is out of your system and you are no longer craving the substance.

 Alcohol can be one of the most dangerous substances from which to detox (if not the most dangerous).
 Therefore, you should never try to detox from alcohol at home without medical supervision The withdrawal symptoms can be extremely uncomfortable and even life-threatening.